 Cursive has become an obsolete form of writing, unless you’re an archivist looking at old documents all day.
-When I was in elementary school, learning cursive writing was almost as pointless as learning how to play “Hot Cross Buns” on the recorder.
+When we were in elementary school, learning cursive writing was almost as pointless as learning how to play “Hot Cross Buns” on the recorder.
 There were definitely more important things to be taught in school than a writing style that is no longer relevant.

 7. Giving retail or service industry workers a tough time